 The City of South Perth and CARDNO Consulting are developing a Parking Management Plan for Parking Control Area One - South Perth Station Precinct.

-The City has formed a working party with local residents who will work with local business owners and City staff to assist with the development of the Plan by providing feedback at a series of meetings to be held in late 2016.
+The City formed a working party with local residents who worked with local business owners and City staff to assist with the development of the Plan by providing feedback at a series of meetings held in late 2016.

 The Parking Management Plan for the South Perth Station Precinct will draw upon the key findings of the recently completed City-wide Parking Strategy and will include the following major components;

 - Parking Management Action Plan: Identify changes to the existing parking management that would improve efficiency.
 Provide a time based plan for implementing desired changes to the parking system

 - Parking Demand Forecast: Identify the future requirements for parking in the precinct

 - Policy Review: Propose policy measures that will ensure that the key principles of the Parking Strategy are advanced

 - Public Parking Provision Review: Identify opportunities for future public car parking if required.